Lynne Brown: State Capture Commission

 The State Capture Commission, better known as the Zondo Commission, found that Brown, whilst serving as the Minister of Public Enterprises, had between 2014 and 2015 appointed several people to the Board of Eskom with disregard to official vetting processes and that Brown had failed to consider the recommendations on the database of the Department of Public Enterprises (DPE).
 Her actions were found to have culminated in the appointment of several persons with conflicts of interests and associations with Salim Essa and the Gupta family, and many with no prior experience as directors of any state-owned enterprise.

 In an affidavit to the Zondo Commission in 2021, Brown testified that she did not know who Salim Essa was and that she was merely following the procedures given to her by the DPE.
 However, the Zondo Commission subsequently identified an association between Brown and Salim Essa.
 The Zondo commission identified a log of several phone calls between Brown and Salim Essa during 2014.
 The Zondo Commission further identified a trail of emails between Brown, her personal assistant Kim Davids and a 'Business Man' email account – an alias which was found to be Salim Essa's pseudonym.
 The Zondo Commission also found that Brown's actions were in contradiction to her testimony, in that she had in fact failed to follow the DPE's processes and recommendations and that she ultimately merely circulated an advertisement in newspapers inviting anyone to apply for nomination to the Board.
 The Zondo Commission thus found that the evidence clearly showed Brown was familiar with Salim Essa and that she had cooperated in the capture of Eskom.

+The commission found Brown to have abused her position in influencing board appointments of participants in the Gupta network at various state-owned companies including Eskom, Transnet and Denel.
+A parliamentary inquiry found that Brown and her predecessor, Malusi Gigaba, had been “grossly negligent in carrying out their responsibility”.